 People who identify as LGBTQ+ (lesbian, gay, bisexual, trans, queer, and other gender identities) come together every June to celebrate Pride Month.
 June was chosen to remember the Stonewall Riots that broke out in Greenwich Village, New York City, on 28 June 1969 after police raided one of the city’s most popular gay clubs.

-Below, Timika Thompson, Client Services Coordinator at Claimont Health, outlines some key historical milestones concerning healthcare and the LGBTQ+ community.
+Fiona Carnes, Head of People & Business Administration at Claimont Health, outlines some key historical milestones concerning healthcare and the LGBTQ+ community below.

 A recent Stonewall study found that over last year:

 The reasons they are more likely to is due to:

 The rights of LGBTQ+ people in Britain have come a long way from when homosexuality was punishable by imprisonment and banned from being taught in schools.
 It was only as recent as 1992 that the World Health Organisation declassified homosexuality as a mental illness.
 This was seen as a positive step forward, as LGBTQ+ people had previously received controversial treatments to try and ‘cure’ their sexuality.

 Going back further, 1951 saw the first reported case of sex reassignment surgery.
 Roberta Cowell, a British racing driver and Second World War fighter pilot was assigned male at birth, but later had her sex legally changed to female after she underwent vaginoplasty surgery.

 The Harry Benjamin International Gender Dysphoria Association was founded in 1979.
 The group’s aim was the effective understanding and treatment of gender dysphoria and consisted of therapists and psychologists who devised a set of Standards of Care for treatment.
 It is now known as the World Professional Association for Transgender Health.